Kontinental Hockey League

 The Kontinental Hockey League (KHL; Континентальная хоккейная лига (КХЛ)) is an international professional ice hockey league founded in 2008.
-It comprises member clubs based in Russia (19), Belarus (1), Kazakhstan (1) and China (1) for a total of 22 clubs.
+It comprises member clubs based in Russia (19), Belarus (1), Kazakhstan (1), and China (1) for a total of 22 clubs.

-It was considered in 2015 to be the premier professional ice hockey league in Europe and Asia, and the second-strongest in the world behind North America's National Hockey League.
-The KHL had in 2017 the highest total attendance in Europe with 5.32 million spectators in the regular season and third-highest average attendance in Europe with 6,121 spectators per game in the regular season.
+It is considered to be the strongest professional ice hockey league in Europe, and the second-strongest in the world behind North America's National Hockey League.
+The KHL had in 2025 total attendance of 5,706,785 spectators in the regular season and the average attendance of 7,256 spectators per game in the regular season.
 The Gagarin Cup is awarded annually to the league's playoff champion at the end of each season.
 The title of Champion of Russia is given to the highest-ranked Russian team.

 History

 History

 The league formed from the Russian Superleague (RSL) and the champion of the 2007–08 season of the second division, with 24 teams: 21 from Russia and one each from Belarus, Latvia, and Kazakhstan.
 The teams were divided into four divisions, based on the performance in previous seasons.

 The start of the fourth season was overshadowed by the 2011 Lokomotiv Yaroslavl plane crash on 7 September 2011 in which almost all members of the team Lokomotiv Yaroslavl lost their lives shortly after take-off for their flight to their season-opening game in Minsk.
 The Opening Cup game in Ufa, which was already underway when news of the disaster arrived, was suspended.
 In memory of the disaster, 7 September remained a day of mourning on which no KHL regular-season games took place, until after the 2017–18 KHL season.
 Journalist Vsevolod Kukushkin acted as the first press secretary for the league, after it evolved from the Superleague.

 After the 2022 Russian invasion of Ukraine, the National Hockey League suspended operation of its Memorandum of Understanding with the KHL.
 An NHL memo instructed NHL teams to "immediately cease all dealings [direct or indirect] with the KHL and KHL Clubs [and all representatives of both], as well as with player agents who are based in and continue to do business in Russia."